matloff/TidyverseSkeptic/README.md

 with abstract use of functions.
 Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.
-Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.
-Hadley says, for instance, "it may take a while to wrap your head around [FP]."
+Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Even Hadley says, for instance, "it may take a while to wrap your head around [FP]."